kframework/matching-logic-prover/prover/k/matching-logic-prover.md

                     > Strategy "|" Strategy  [right] // choice
 ```

-Since strategies do not libe in the K cell, we must manually heat and cool:
+Since strategies do not live in the K cell, we must manually heat and cool:

 ```k
   rule <strategy> S1 S2 => S1 ~> #hole S2 ... </strategy>